Coping With Grief in a ‘Get Over it’ and ‘Move On’ World

 “The ‘gift’ of grief is that it presents us with the opportunity to heal and grow.” ~ Jewish Proverb

-Grief is a type of emotion that has a personality of its own; you never know how or when it will raise its ugly head and take a toll on you.
+Grief is a sort of emotion that has a personality of its own; you never know how or when it will raise its ugly head and take a toll on you.

-And more, it controls every feeling within you, and sometimes there’s no way to distinguish it.
+And more, it controls every feeling within you, and sometimes there is no way to regulate it.

 Reflecting on a time when my emotion overpowers me with sadness, I can remember feeling extremely sad sitting in front of the window with the blind up, and the curtain open gazing up at the stars viewing the beautiful night sky.

-Thinking back, I assume what brought about the flow of emotions I was holding in is I had just stopped looking at the News, listening at all going on and I think I might have allowed all the awful things I witnessed in the world today to take a toll on me.
+Thinking back to my emotional break down, I believe what brought about the flow, I was holding in is I had just stopped looking at the News, listening at all the awful stuff going on in the world and I think I might have allowed all the terrible things I witnessed going on to take a toll on me.

-Although I didn’t know hearing very unpleasant or disturbing news would trigger all sorts of unsettling, uncomfortable and alarming feelings inside but it did.
+Although I didn’t know that hearing very unpleasant or disturbing news would trigger all sorts of unsettling, uncomfortable and alarming feelings inside of me, yet it did.

 I now understand when a person doesn’t deal with the source of their misery; it sometimes comes out when they least expect it.